ameyer95/antidote-1/aec/README.txt

 ### 1.2 Running the Image

-Load the image from the .tar file into docker's internal storage `docker load -i antidote-image.tar`
+Load the image from the .tar.gz file into docker's internal storage `gzip -dc antidote-image.tar.gz | docker load`
 This should end with a successful "Loaded image: antidote:ae" message.
 You can verify that the image appears in the output of `docker images`, where it should have a reported size of approximately 225MB.